Is sleep apnoea dangerous? When snoring problems turn serious

 How do you know if you have sleep apnoea?

-Approximately 2-9% of adults have obstructive sleep apnoea, a relatively small percentage compared to the number of regular snorers.
-At any rate, you may be wondering if sleep apnoea is dangerous and how you can tell it apart from 'regular' snoring.
+Up to 9% of adults have obstructive sleep apnoea - a relatively small percentage compared to the number of regular snorers.

-While regular snoring concerns noise produced by vibrations, sleep apnoea is attributed to a physical blockage that can restrict breathing.
+There are ways to tell regular snoring and sleep apnoea apart.
+While regular snoring is due noise produced by vibrations, sleep apnoea is due to a physical blockage that can restrict breathing.
 This obstruction happens when your throat muscles become so relaxed during sleep that your upper airway narrows or completely closes.

 Apnoea and hypopnoea